-The University of Houston provides equal treatment and opportunity to all persons without regard to race, color, religion, national origin, sex, age, disability, veteran status or sexual orientation except where such distinction is required by law.
+The University of Houston provides equal treatment and opportunity to all persons without regard to race, color, national origin, religion, sex, sexual orientation, age, veteran status, or disability.
+Additionally, the University prohibits discrimination on the basis of sexual orientation, gender identity or gender expression."